How to Rip Blu-ray/DVD to MKV on Mac and Windows

 Click on the "MP4 Video" button next to the "Add Blu-ray/DVD", it will pop up a small drop-down menu.

 Then, click on the "Change" button to switch to the following screenshot which including output format options.
 Here I'm going to convert the Blu-ray to MKV format, so just click "Format" tab, and next "HD Video", then hit HD MKV Video, a format that's open in nature, supports DTS and AC3 audio.

-Tip: If you need to convert your Blu-ray video for a specific device you can also use the Device tab (next to "Format" tab) and select the button corresponding to the desired device.
+If you need to convert your Blu-ray video for a specific device you can also use the "Device" tab (next to "Format" tab) and select the button corresponding to the desired device.

 Now, back to the main screen.
-Before the final converting, the Blu-ray to MKV converter also provides user-friendly video editing features for you to customize your Blu-ray/DVD files: Trim, cut, split, merge, rotate, mix videos.
+Before the final converting, you can use the inherent user-friendly editor for perfecting the videos, which is basic but affords you the most control and an opportunity to edit out the videos: Trim, cut, split, merge, rotate, mix videos.
 Apply effects and overlays, insert menus, audio, texts and subtitles, etc. You can implement it by clicking on the big "Edit" icon on the right side of corresponding title.